10. Execution threads

 }

-- line 13: The canRead object is used to notify reader threads that they can read the data array.
-It is set to true by the writer thread that has filled the data array.
-It is initialized to false on line 23.
-A writer thread must first fill the array before setting the canRead event to true.
+- line 13: the object peutLire is used to warn reader threads that they can read the array data.
+It is set to true by the thread writer who filled in the table data.
+It is initialized to false, line 23.
+A writer thread must first fill the array before passing the event peutLire à real.

-public static void Read() {
+public static void Lire() {

 for (int i = 0; i < data.Length; i++) {

-// wait 1 s
+//wait 1 s

 Thread.Sleep(1000);